dwvisser/19ne-thesis/acknowledgements.md

 me with a family and support network in New Haven.
 Uncountable moral and financial support for my education has come from my parents, Howard and Georgia Visser, as well as from my uncle, Richard Hilliker.
-My sister, Heather, has been my good friend an my clesest confidant throughout graduate school, despite our 800-mile separation.
+My sister, Heather, has been my good friend an my closest confidant throughout graduate school, despite our 800-mile separation.
 Finally, I am profoundly grateful to my grandfather, Fred Froman, whose generosity towards his grandchildren in his estate allowed me to pursue my education without ever having to worry about